iaml-it/manifesto.iaml.it/README.md

-### zipped ideas:
+### ideas:
-( wide array of STEM topics, but correlated ) (Intelligence is the coolest riddle.)
+wide array of STEM topics, but correlated
-Curiosity is paramount.
-Continuous learning is a need.
 Machine learning is the most promising way.
 Collaborative is better than competitive.